canalplus/rx-player/doc/api/loadVideo_options.md

 ---

-This option allows to specify informations about supplementary text tracks you might want to add to those already declared in the [Manifest](../terms.md#manifest).
+This option allows to specify information about supplementary text tracks you might want to add to those already declared in the [Manifest](../terms.md#manifest).